Scarborough, North Yorkshire: Industries

 Manufacturers based in Scarborough include the Plaxton Company (a division of Alexander Dennis) which has been building coaches and buses since 1907.
 Sirius Minerals, which is developing a potash mine near Whitby, has its headquarters in Scarborough.
 McCain Foods has a factory in the town for over 50 years, and sponsored the previous football stadium.
 Scarborough power station supplied electricity to the town and the surrounding area from 1893 to 1958.
 It was owned and operated by the Scarborough Electric Supply Company Limited from 1893 to 1925, then by Scarborough Corporation until the nationalisation of utilities by the Attlee ministry in 1948.
 The coal-fired power station had an electricity generating capacity of 7 MW prior to its closure in October 1958.

 Creative industries

 Creative industries have been cited as playing a vital role in the regeneration of Scarborough; a report in 2005 estimated that they comprised 19% of the town's economy.
 They were also a major focus of Scarborough's winning entry in the 2008 Enterprising Britain competition, with representatives from Woodend Creative Workspace and Scarborough-based Electric Angel Design representing the town in the Yorkshire and Humber regional heats.
-In the finals in London on 16 October 2008, Scarborough won the title of Britain's Most Enterprising Town, and subsequently went on to win the European Enterprise Awards as Great Britain's representative, on 13 May 2009 in Prague.
+In the finals in London on 16 October 2008, Scarborough won the title of Britain's Most Enterprising Town, and went on to win the European Enterprise Awards as Great Britain's representative, on 13 May 2009 in Prague.

 In 2010 the town was the winner of the 'Great Town Award', as nominated by the Academy of Urbanism, beating Chester and Cambridge respectively.